On conflict-free colorings of cyclic polytopes and the girth conjecture for graphs

-Our goal is to provide sharp asymptotic bounds on $\CF(\FC_d(n))$.
-Here we only consider the case when $d$ is even.
-It is easy to see that the CF-chromatic number is at most 3 when $d$ is odd, see Proposition~\ref{prop:CF_odd_cyclic}.

-\textbf{Bounds on $\CF(\FC_d(n))$ and the girth conjecture.} We show a strong relation between $\CF(\FC_d(n))$ and the following famous Tur{\'a}n type problem in extremal graph theory known as the {\em girth conjecture} \cite{erdos_girth_conjecture}: What is the maximum possible number of edges that a graph with girth at least $2k+1$ can have?
-This relation might be of independent interest and we believe that it can shed light on other CF-coloring problems.
-For general background on such extremal problems, we refer the reader to the survey \cite{furedi_simonovits_degenerate_extremal_survey}.
+In this paper, we give a partial answer to Question \ref{question_main} for the \textit{facet hypergraph} of a cyclic polytope $\FC_d(n)$ and the \textit{2-interval hypergraph} $\II_n^2$, see precise definitions below.
+Our techniques combine combinatorial arguments with tools from extremal graph theory and combinatorial properties of the moment curve.
+In particular for cyclic polytopes, we exhibit a strong relation between $\CF(\FC_d(n))$ and the following famous Tur{\'a}n type problem in extremal graph theory known as the {\em girth conjecture} \cite{erdos_girth_conjecture}: \textit{What is the maximum possible number of edges that a graph with girth at least $2k+1$ can have?} For general background on such extremal problems, we refer the reader to the survey \cite{furedi_simonovits_degenerate_extremal_survey}.

-Denote by $ex(n,H)$ the maximum number of edges that a graph $G$ on $n$ vertices can have under the condition that $G$ does not contain $H$ as a subgraph of $G$.
-We also use the known upper bound on $ex(n,H)$ where $H$ is either $C_{2k}$ or a generalized theta graph in order to provide a lower bound for $\CF(\FC_d(n))$.
-We prove the following results:
+This relation might be of independent interest and we believe that it can shed light on CF-coloring problems for other classes of geometric hypergraphs.
+For example, the so-called family of \textit{$(AB)^{l/2}$-free hypergraphs} was recently introduced in \cite{ABA} as an abstract approach for the study of coloring problems on geometric hypergraphs.
+See also \cite{ABAB_stabbed_pseudodisk, dual_ABAB2024, complexity_ABAB}.
+As we observe in Section \ref{sec:final_remarks}, the sub-hypergraphs of $\Hm{d}{n}$ are $(AB)^{(d+2)/2}$-free hypergraphs.
+Hence, it is natural to ask if our approach and results can be extended to such families as well.